Quasi-periodic Eruptions from Stellar-mass Black Holes Impacting Accretion Disks in Galactic Nuclei: Results

 From the simulations, we measured the ejecta mass and roughly estimated the energy, which are listed in Table \ref{tab:table} for comparison with theoretical predictions.
 Here we focus on sBH-disk collision while we performed one star-disk collision simulation ($st\_i18\_sigma1e6$) to highlight its difference to sBH-disk collisions.
 In Fig.~\ref{fig:bowshock}(a), we visualize the flow density near the impact point, with arrows indicating the flow velocity.
 During the impact, a bow shock forms ahead of the star and propagates horizontally, perturbing gas within twice the stellar radius significantly.
 We define the forward ejecta as moving roughly along the impactor's trajectory, while the backward ejecta moves oppositely.
 At the star passage, part of the gas is directly ejected out of the disk, while a low-density wake forms along the star's trajectory.
 This region is rapidly refilled with shock-heated gas driven in by strong pressure gradients from both sides, generating backward-directed ejecta.

-However, the mass of this backward ejecta is far less than the forward component ($M_\mathrm{sh}^\mathrm{f}/M_\mathrm{sh}^\mathrm{b}>6.3$ in $st\_i18\_sigma1e6$), indicating that the forward outflow dominates both the mass and energy output.
+However, the mass of this backward ejecta is far less than the forward component ($M_\mathrm{sh}^\mathrm{f}/M_\mathrm{sh}^\mathrm{b} \gtrsim 6.3$ in $st\_i18\_sigma1e6$), indicating that the forward outflow dominates both the mass and energy output.
 This strong asymmetry mainly originates from the physical size of the star, which blocks the downstream flow and produces a rarefied wake region with a density significantly lower than the unperturbed disk.
-Moreover, the bulk of the forward ejecta moves at nearly the impact velocity with a fast expanding envelope at a speed $\sim1.8\,v_\mathrm{rel}$, while the expansion of backward component is slower than $\sim0.8\,v_\mathrm{rel}$ (see Fig. \ref{fig:sim123} (a)).
-This results in an energy budget differ by over an order of magnitude between the two sides, as estimated from the ejecta kinetic energy.
-Also, in terms of time evolution, the forward ejecta diffuse rapidly and produce sharply peaked energy-release curves, while the backward component contributes more smoothly and over a longer timescale.
+Moreover, the bulk of the forward ejecta moves at nearly the relative velocity $ v_\mathrm{rel} \simeq 0.025 \,c$, while the bulk of the backward ejecta expands at less than half that speed (see Table \ref{tab:table} and Figure \ref{fig:sim123} (a)).
+This pronounced velocity asymmetry highlights that the simplifying assumption commonly adopted in analytic models, that ejecta on both sides move at approximately the relative velocity, is idealized and may not hold for stellar impacts.
+In terms of time evolution, the forward ejecta diffuse rapidly and produce sharply peaked energy-release curves, while the backward component contributes more smoothly and over a longer timescale.
 Consequently, the luminosity becomes increasingly dominated by the forward ejecta, highlighting a forward-backward asymmetry that poses a `symmetry problem' for the star-disk collision model as a viable explanation of QPEs.

 Tests with other inclination angles confirm that the strong asymmetry in the ejecta persists.
 This behavior is consistent with the findings of \cite{huang2025ApJ...993..186H}.
 The authors argue that the strong asymmetry between forward and backward ejecta is most pronounced in the bolometric light curves and in lower-energy bands such as UV and optical, while this asymmetry may be reduced in the soft X-ray band in which QPEs are detected, because the optical depth at soft X-ray frequencies is much lower than the frequency-integrated optical depth used for bolometric calculations.